 - Agganvala, R.N., 1962, National Movement and Constitutional Development of India; 4' ed., Metropolitan Book Co.
-(P) Ltd., Delhi - Mahajan, V.D., 1956, Constitutional History of India; S. Chand and Co.
-(P) Ltd., New Delhi - Mishra, B.B., 1956, The Central Administration of the East India Company 1773-1834; Oxford University Press, Mumbai - Roy, N.C., 1958, The Civil Sewice in India; K.L.
-Mukhopadhyay, Kolkata Unit: III Indian Administration after Independence: Continuity and Change
+(P) Ltd., Delhi. - Mahajan, V.D., 1956, Constitutional History of India; S. Chand and Co.
+(P) Ltd., New Delhi. - Mishra, B.B., 1956, The Central Administration of the East India Company 1773-1834; Oxford University Press, Mumbai. - Roy, N.C., 1958, The Civil Sewice in India; K.L.
+Mukhopadhyay, Kolkata Unit: III Indian Administration after Independence: Continuity and Change.

-Unit - 3 Indian Administration After Independence: Continuity and Change
+Unit-3 Indian Administration After Independence: Continuity and Change

-- 3.0 Objectives
+- 3.1 Learning Objectives

-- 3.1 Introduction
+- 3.2 Introduction

-- 3.2 Indian Administration : The Nationalist Spirit
+- 3.3 Indian Administration: The Nationalist Spirit

-- 3.3 Indian Administration : The Innovations
+- 3.4 Indian Administration: The Innovations

-- 3.4 Indian Administration : The Federal Decentralization
+- 3.5 Indian Administration: The Federal Decentralization

-- 3.5 Conclusion
+- 3.6 Conclusion

-- 3.6 Summary
+- 3.7 Summary

-- 3.7 Glossary
+- 3.8 Glossary

-- 3.8 Model Questions
+- 3.9 Model Questions

-- 3.9 References
+- 3.10 References

-- To understand the process of planting Nationalist Spirit in Indian Administration. - To understand the process of internalising the Administration in newly framed Constitution - New innovation of the process of Administration in a "Rural predominated" Country. - To understand the process of changing perception of (Indian) Admistrator, from former "subject" to present "citizen". - To understand Federal and Decentralized structure of Administration, that made after Independence.
+- To understand the process of planting Nationalist Spirit in Indian Administration. - To understand theh process of internalising the Administration in newly framed Constitution. - New innovation of the process of Administration in a "Rural predominated" Contry. - To understand the process of changing perception of (Indian) Administrator, from former "subject" to present "citizen". - To understand Federal and Decentralized structure of Administration, that made aftr Independence.

 By nature Administration is a long lasting permanent institution in the socio-political process of any country.
-For that the external political change, does immediately not effect the habit of contitnuity in the Administrative Institution.
+For that the external political change, does immediately not effect the habit of continuity in the Administrative Institution.
 This is an universal truth, and Indian Administration is not an exception.
 Normally the basic function of the Administration is to act as an instrument, designed by the Constitution, following the social character, to give an effective and economic objectification of the decision of the Government.
-The framers of the Constituion were the believer in 'consensual' style of decision making as well as implementation.
+The framers of the Constitution were the believer in 'consensual' style of decision making as well as implementation.
 There is no doubt that the British rulers in India, in the course of their rule primarily designed the Administration in harmony with their Colonial purpose and interest.
-But "We the people in India" elevates a new status of citizenship in place of subjetship.
+But "We the people in India" elevates a new status of citizenship in place of subjectship.
 This obviously demands a new developmental and egalitarian values, which bring the Administrator to the status of "public servant" in place of "rulling executive".
 As Rulling Executive, the Administrators were neither subordinate nor responsible to the legislature.
-ActuallyAdminster under British hegemony did never bear the social resposibility.
+Actually Administer under British hegemony did never bear the social responsibility.
 Their prime functions were to maintain law and order, collection of Taxes and dispensation of justice.
 But that has completely got topsy-turby, after Independence.
-So the prime target fixed for the Administration, after Independence, is to adjust and accommodate the changing pattern of socio-political context.
+So the prime target fixed for the Administration, after Independence, is to adjust and accommodate the changing pattern of sociopolitical context.

-3.2 Indian Administration : The Nationalist Spirit
+3.3 Indian Administration: the Nationalist Spirit